If your child has symptoms, stay at home and get tested

-- staying home when you are sick
+- staying at home when you’re sick and getting tested

 - avoid sharing drinks or food